 - Students in EOP in their first year and in their second fall term*

 - Elected officers of the Associated Students Inc. (ASI)

 - Student athletes

-- Students in the Honors College
+- Students active in the Honors College Program

-Other student groups or cohorts may only apply for Early registration status.
+Other student groups or cohorts may only apply for early registration status.
 The program advisor or administrator must submit a request to the Student Policy Committee of the Academic Senate.
-The Committee reviews requests from groups seeking Early registration and sets review eligibility timelines for these additional groups.
+The Committee reviews requests from groups seeking early registration and sets review eligibility timelines for these additional groups.
 The committee makes recommendations to the Vice President for Student Life and the Provost and Vice President for Academic Affairs (“Provost”) who acts in coordination with the Registrar.
-Upon approval of Early registration:
+Upon approval of early registration:

 - Notification is sent from the Vice President for Student Life and the Provost to the Registrar.

 - The list of students eligible for priority and early registration is documented by the appropriate department or program administrator, and the list is submitted to the Registrar a minimum of one month prior to the start of the next term’s registration period.